 3. Entrust an agency

-When working with a content marketing agency, you’ll have a whole team on your side instead of just one or two freelancers—plus, you’ll gain an agency’s collective years of experience in working with a diverse range of clients (they’re pros at quickly nailing your brand’s voice) and often offer multiple services, so you can maintain just one contact to help with ALL THE THINGS, from your content strategy to development to promotion.
+With a whole team on your side instead of just one or two freelancers, you gain an agency’s collective years of experience in working with a diverse range of clients.

 You need content.
-Though many jobs have been replaced by machines, only living, breathing people can tell stories.
+And you need people to plan, create, promote and measure the success of your organization’s content marketing efforts.
 Whether adding a full-time member, outsourcing a freelancer or agency, or even using a combination of the three, restructuring your content creation team is an invaluable way to continue growing your business.

 Brandpoint combines over 20 years of content distribution expertise with creative content strategies for powerful results.
 Learn more about how your business can benefit from Brandpoint’s content marketing solutions.

 Editor’s note: This post was originally published in April 2017 and has been updated for relevancy and comprehensiveness.